Welcome to College!

 Process to Obtain Accommodations

-* Make an appointment with the Special Needs Office (SNO) as soon as possible.
+* Make an appointment with the Accessibility Services Office as soon as possible.

-* Bring appropriate documentation of disability to meeting with SNO.
+* Bring appropriate documentation of disability to meeting with Accessibility Services Office.

 * Complete an intake form.